-Involved in the family business since graduating from St. Joseph’s University, Joe has been President of Corrado Management Services since its inception in 1968.
-He has been responsible for the overall administration and strategic planning for highly diversified clients involved in all aspects of the construction industry.
-His effective management style has enabled him to keep Corrado Management and its clients ahead of the competition and prepared to perform effectively in the face of an ever-changing business and economic landscape.
+Originally president of Corrado American, which was founded by Joe’s father, he became president of Corrado Management Systems in 1984.
+He has been responsible for the overall administration and strategic planning for a list of highly-diversified clients involved in all aspects of the construction industry.
+His effective management style has enabled him to keep Corrado Management and its clients ahead of the competition and wholly prepared given an ever-changing business and economic landscape.

 Joe was appointed by the Governor of Delaware to serve as a member of the Clean Water Advisory Council (formerly the Wastewater Advisory Council) in 1995 and was appointed Chairman in 1998.
 His participation on the Board continued until 2015.

 In 2001, Joe was appointed as a member to the Livable Delaware Committee, which was formed by Governor Minner.
-Livable Delaware has promoted smart growth throughout the State and has been the point source for initiatives in that regard.
+Livable Delaware has promoted smart growth throughout the State and has been the point source for related initiatives.
 Governor Minner also appointed Joe to serve on the Chesapeake Bay Funding Panel, whose charge was to identify funding for the cleanup of the Chesapeake Bay.

 - creating a limited access highway connecting Dover to I-95;

 - adopting standard specifications for the construction of sanitary and storm sewer and water lines;

 - implementing statewide compliance with the Federal Storm Water Management Act;

 - implementing statewide compliance with NPDES Permit regulations;